 Iron is another key nutrient for sleep; insomnia is a symptom of poor iron status.
 Iron rich foods should be eaten often: Lentils, chick peas, kidney beans, pumpkin seeds, beef (organic and grass fed if possible), baked potato skins, and spinach.
 Herbs like nettles or chamomile contain iron and can be sipped as teas too.
 If these foods aren’t part of your child’s day, add a multivitamin with iron or an herbal supplement like Floradix Iron Plus Herbs.
 Don’t exceed 10 mg/day without medical supervision, since iron is toxic at the wrong dose.
 If you think your child may be low in iron, have your doctor screen ferritin and serum iron level in blood.

 If you notice your child grinding his teeth at night, zinc may be part of the puzzle.
 It’s easy to supplement with zinc lozenges or enjoy nuts, seeds, organic pork or lamb, or shellfish, if you eat fish.
 Children can add 10-30 mg zinc/day if they are low in this nutrient.
+An easy way to use zinc for littles is in this tasteless liquid at 1 teaspoon/day.

 4 – Eat more!
 It may surprise you to hear that not eating enough, rather than eating too much, is something I encounter very often in practice, when I evaluate children’s diets.
 Kids need a lot more food per pound than adults – they’re growing, and working hard to learn and neurologically integrate all the events of the day.
 A very general rule of thumb: Your child’s age in years + 1000 = a ball park figure for total calories per day.
 So, a 7 year old child should have about 1700 calories/day.
 If that child is very active, this will bump it up even higher.
 If that child is already underweight, the calorie needs go higher still.
 Waking at night after falling asleep readily is a sign that bigger meals or more snacks during the day may help your child sleep more soundly.
 Allow ample healthy fats and oils (coconut, avocado, nuts, seeds, nut butters, olive oil, organic dairy if tolerated, organic meats, and a supplemental fish oil are good sources), plus fresh fruits, whole grains, or calorie dense vegetables like beans, squashes, pumpkin, yams, or potato.